-- The Curriculum Manual (2023-2024), reviewed annually by the Curriculum Review Committee (CRC) and the vice president for academic affairs (VPAA), and which serves as a comprehensive guide for developing curriculum, offering relevant procedures to curriculum authors - The Student Learning Outcomes Handbook (2023-2024) which aids curriculum authors in formulating measurable Student Learning Outcomes (SLOs) - The Workforce Advisory Committee Handbook (2023-2024), which outlines the responsibilities of the workforce advisory committee regarding program development, program curriculum, and other areas.
+- The GCC Curriculum Manual, reviewed annually by the Curriculum Review Committee (CRC) and the vice president for academic affairs (VPAA), and which serves as a comprehensive guide for developing curriculum, offering relevant procedures to curriculum authors - The Student Learning Outcomes Handbook which aids curriculum authors in formulating measurable Student Learning Outcomes (SLOs) - The Workforce Advisory Committee Handbook, which outlines the responsibilities of the workforce advisory committee regarding program development, program curriculum, and other areas.

 The committee in charge of reviewing proposed curriculum changes or additions is the Curriculum Review Committee (CRC).
 This committee of academic administrators and faculty members convenes regularly to review curriculum proposals.
 These proposals are written by faculty according to a template provided by the CRC and then reviewed by the faculty's department chair.
 The proposal is then discussed during the department's advisory committee meeting.
 The minutes for the meeting are attached to the curriculum proposal as evidence to support proposed changes to existing programs or program adoptions.
+If the CRC approves the proposal, it is sent to the dean who oversees the department, and then to the VPAA.
+Upon approval by the VPAA, the change is forwarded to Admissions and Registration, or in the case of curriculum adoption, to the president of the college.
+GCC's secondary CTE programs also undergo curriculum reviews and are thus held to the same standard of quality as GCC's postsecondary course curricula.